Julia Ruuttila: Activism

 Julia Ruuttila spent much of her adult life working for various labor unions and their publications.
-In 1936, while married to Butch Bertam, her and her husband encouraged the workers of the sawmill at which he worked to unionize.
+In 1936, while married to Butch Bertam, she and her husband encouraged the workers of the sawmill at which he worked to unionize.
 The union left the American Federation of Labor, and became the International Woodworkers of America, joining the CIO.
-The union was locked out, and Ruuttila, with the help of the women's' auxiliary that she founded, ensured that the workers could support themselves and their families during the lockout.
+The union was locked out, and Ruuttila, with the help of the women's auxiliary that she founded, ensured that the workers could support themselves and their families during the lockout.

-Also in 1936, she also formed the Free Ray Becker Committee.
-Ray Becker was a Wobbly that was arrested as a result of the 1919 Centralia Massacre, a conflict that erupted between members of the American Legion and the IWW which killed 6 people.